Reducing Expense And Conflict Through Alternative Dispute Resolution

 Litigating a divorce can be both emotionally exhausting and financially draining.
 Not only that, when elements of your divorce go before a judge, you relinquish control over the outcome.
 In other words, the judge will ultimately decide what happens.
 In some circumstances, litigation is the best and only choice if the parties cannot come to an agreement or if a substantially large amount of assets is involved, but the process is contentious, expensive, time-consuming and stressful.

 One way to retain a degree of control of your divorce is to try alternative dispute resolution (ADR) methods like using a mediator or leveraging collaborative law.
-As the name implies, both methods emphasize collaboration over fighting.
+Both alternative dispute resolution processes emphasize working amicably through differences, reasonable communications and retaining more control over a personalized outcome.

 Are you wondering why ADR is a positive tool during a divorce?
 ADR can provide you with solutions for a wide range of issues including: